Fishtown. Cheesesteaks. The biggest sports fans. Philly has it all!

 Housing: $800 – $1600 per month

-Apartment rent will run around $1,200 if you’re living alone and roughly $800 if you plan on having some roommates.
+Renters can expect to pay around $1,600 if you’re living alone in a one-bedroom apartment, and roughly $900 if you plan on having some roommates.

 On a national level, Philly rents may seem high.
 According to the Bureau of Labor Statistics, “Housing accounted for 35.0 percent of the area’s household budget, significantly higher than the 33.1-percent U.S. average.”